CMSgov/bcda-static-site/_pages/api-documentation/access-claims-data.md

 #### Response example: completed job

-You’ll receive a 200 OK response with the output URL(s) needed to download the data.
+You'll receive a 200 OK response with the output URL(s) needed to download the data.
 In the example URLs below, 42 indicates the job ID.

 There is a separate URL for each resource type requested.
 The following example shows a request for all resource types for adjudicated claims data.